Public assistance and government aid New Hampshire.

 The state of New Hampshire offers a number of public assistance and government programs for low income families and individuals.
-Social services administered at the state level can provide free food, child care, medical bill assistance, and other support to people who need help.
+Social services administered at the state level (from Human Services and find how to apply below) can provide free food, child care, medical bill assistance, and other support to people who need help.
 The main goal is to help people pay for their basic living needs, and also offer longer term self-sufficiency, including job finding services.
 Get information on the various New Hampshire public and cash assistance programs and services below.

 Financial assistance for paying for child care can be applied to.
 The focus is on low income people who need help with this expense as they attend job training or if they are currently working.
 The New Hampshire Child Development Bureau (CDB) runs the service.
 The government organization can enhance the affordability, quality and accessibility of high quality child care.
 Limited amounts of cash grants can help families pay for day care and child care expenses.
 The state also works to increase a family’s access to appropriate services.
 The bottom line is that the state can help pay for some of the cost of child care for qualified families.